filakhtov/gentoo-use-docs/media-libs/libraw.md

 Pass the `--enable-jpeg` option to the configure script.
 Use the `libjpeg` library to provide support for lossy compressed DNG (Digital Negative) photo format.

 It is safe to disable the flag, unless there is an explicit need to deal with lossy-compressed DNG images.

-### jpeg2k
-Pass the `--enable-jasper` option to the configure script.
-Use the `libjasper` library to provide support for the Redcode R3D proprietary RAW image format (JPEG2000 compressed RAW frames).

-This flag should only ever be enabled if there is a need to handle Redcode RAW image format.